HPInc/ml-git/docs/mlgit_commands.md

 ```

 ML-Git needs a configured storage to store data from managed artifacts.
 Currently, ML-Git supports five types of storage (S3, MinIO, Azure, GoogleDrive and SFTP).
-This command allows the user to configure the type of storage he needs.
+This command allows the user to configure the type of storage they need.
 Therefore, some options are specific to some storage types, namely:

  - S3/MinIO:
     ```